Anyass3/aQuery/README.md

 # aQuery
 ### Re-designing JQuery : If you are like me, you hate large js libraries
-##### this is minimal library similar to Jquery in most ways with somewhat fewer features but amazing
+##### this is minimal library similar to Jquery in some ways with somewhat fewer features but amazing
 # Installation
 `npm i abquery --save`
 ## To get started quickly try the CDN: